 Item 585

 My process for creating carved ceramic pieces begins with throwing a cylinder or bowl on the wheel and then trimming it when it is leather hard.
 Since the clay is still workable at this point, I either trace over a design that I have previously created on paper or alternatively draw a design freehand onto the white clay body.
 I use various small wooden and metal carving tools to carve away parts of the clay leaving the design relief raised from the surface of the pot.
-I use a soft paintbrush to soften the edges of the carving, and then add some small line details to my work.
+I use a soft paintbrush to soften the edges of the carving, and then add some small fine details to my work.
 The piece is bisque fired after it dries completely and a transparent celadon glaze is applied by dipping or painting it on the surface.
 Finally, the piece has a final glaze fire in the kiln.
 Carving takes many hours to do but I enjoy being able to manipulate the clay to reveal a soft, flowing and pleasing design.
 Below are some examples of my carved pieces.

 Click on an image for more details.